fairbanksio/Jetson-Camera/resources/documentation/CONFIGURATION.md

 `python3 Jetson/jetson-cam/main.py --disable-motion`

-Video steam only.
+Video stream only.
 Can be used if you do not want motion detection enabled.

 <hr>